 No Climate Justice without Racial Justice

-This year, Ohio Citizen Action will partner with Power A Clean Future Ohio (PCFO) with a renewed focus on policies and processes that prioritize the most-impacted communities in Ohio, especially neighborhoods where Black, Indigenous and People of Color (BIPOC) represent the majority of the population, as well as low-income Appalachian communities.
+Ohio Citizen Action partners with Power A Clean Future Ohio (PCFO) for a renewed focus on policies and processes that prioritize the most-impacted communities in Ohio, especially neighborhoods where Black, Indigenous and People of Color (BIPOC) represent the majority of the population, as well as low-income Appalachian communities.
 Efforts like the PCFO Equity Coaching & GHG Inventory Program and the “Listen Lead Share” model - a community-input and coalition-building campaign - will bring new voices into the collective conversation about how we build clean energy future that serves all Ohioans.